 Just to be clear - I really like this exhibit and recommend you see it before it closes on December 8th.
 The following review is written for the International Journal of Comic Art and perhaps focuses too much on museology and not enough on enjoyment.
-Photos to be inserted soon, but you can see everything I took at https://www.flickr.com/gp/42072348@N00/04638dW699
+For more photos, you can see everything I took at https://www.flickr.com/gp/42072348@N00/04638dW699

 Ralph Steadman: And Another Thing.
 Sadie Williams (Ralph